Bobsar0/Armstrong/README.md

 # Armstrong
-A 3-digit armstrong checker app
+A 3-digit armstrong checker demo app

+## DESCRIPTION
+A 3-digit Armstrong number is a 3-digit integer whose sum of the cubes of its digits is equal to the number.
+For eg: 371 is an Armstrong number as 3^3 + 7^3 + 1^3 = 371.
+The app takes in a number to be checked, determines that the number is a 3 digit integer, performs some computations on the number to ascertain its 'armstrong-ness' and displays the result.

 ## TDD STEPS - Features to implement

 ### FUNCTIONALITY
-1. Should take in number to be checked
+- [x] Take in number to be checked
-2. Should determine that the number is a 3 digit integer
-3. Should run check and display the result
+- [x] Should determine that the number is a 3 digit integer                     - - [x] Should run check and display the result
-4. Should alert user as to why a deactivated button shouldn't be clicked
+- [x] Should alert user as to why a deactivated button shouldn't be clicked

 ### DOM MANIPULATION
-1. Should inject initial HTML
-2. Should display an input field
+- [x] Should display an input field
-3. Should display a "run check" button
+- [x] Should display a "run check" button
-4. Should deactivate "run check" button on invalid input
+- [x] Should deactivate "run check" button on invalid input
-5. Should display massege if deactivated "run check" button is clicked
+- [x] Should display message if deactivated "run check" button is clicked
-6. Should display result on a div
+- [x] Should display result on a div